MelvinDerouck/Cinematch.io/README.md

 5. **Refresh Your Search**: Want to explore more?
 Simply enter a new movie title in the search bar and discover a new set of recommendations.

-Enjoy exploring the world of movies with CineMatch.io!
+Enjoy exploring movies with CineMatch.io!

 ## Used technologies
 Below is a list of the key technologies used in the development of this application:

 - **Python**
-- **Streamlit**
 - **Pandas & NumPy**
 - **Natural Language Processing (NLP)**
 - **Scikit-learn**
+- **Streamlit**
 - **Git & GitHub**

-This technology stack was chosen to create an efficient, robust, and scalable solution for movie recommendations, ensuring a seamless experience for our users.
+This technology stack was chosen to create an efficient, robust, and scalable solution for movie recommendations, ensuring a seamless experience for users.

 ## How to contribute
 If you're looking to contribute to the project, here's how you can get started: